 5. ImpactSomeone in the audience returns home, inspired to unearth their own stuff!
 (Fun, eh?)

-• Please flag5-8 excerpts that you’re embarrassed to admit you wrote.
+- DO.
+Earmark 5-8 excerpts that you’re embarrassed to admit you wrote.
 When we meet up, those will give us a very helpful starting place.
-That said, we’ll wander around your pages and hear other stuff you brought, too– so bring as much as you can but earmark 5-8 excerpts first.
+That said, we’ll wander around your pages and hear other stuff you brought, too, so bring as much as you can.

-• Don’t sweat it.
-This is not an audition or a tryout.
+- DON’T sweat it.
+This is NOT an audition or a tryout.
 Our curating process is not about judging your talents– our goal is to simply help you find stuff.
 When we find enough material that matches our needs, we invite you on stage.
 When we don’t, we suggest ways to find more and offer to meet again.
-It’s that simple.
-As for stage experience, we don’t care if you’re a comedian or a librarian (and if anything, we prefer the latter).
-Someone’s credits has little bearing on whether our audience will enjoy them.
-It’s very democratic– which is actually part of the fun.

 - DON’T censor material because you think it doesn’t fit in a storyline or theme.
 Ignore storylines or themes for now–just focus on finding stuff that you embarrasses you.
 Even if it jumps from topic to topic.
 We’ll help you find a way to make it all connect as a story LATER.